The Investigation into Casa Grande Accident Continues

 - Speak to the police, but only provide a factual account of what happened.
 Do not admit to any fault or give an opinion.

 - Do the usual steps of exchanging personal and insurance information with the other drivers.

-- Call an experienced Phoenix auto accident attorney.
+- Call an experienced Casa Grande auto accident attorney.
 Auto accidents can be complicated, and you need an attorney by your side to help you navigate through the mess and protect your rights.